 The Cinema of Jean-Pierre Melville, Explained

 French master Jean-Pierre Melville is the king of the crime film.
-His work is ruled by principles of confidence, control and the mystery of silence that sees development of rich, fascinating cinematic worlds filled with ice-cool ex-cons and ruled by a fever-pitch of tension.
-So too does this style benefit the world at war and his quiet command has delivered some of the finest movies ever set in WWII.
+His work is ruled by principles of confidence, control, and the mystery of silence that sees the development of rich, fascinating cinematic worlds filled with ice-cool ex-cons and ruled by a fever-pitch of tension.
+So, too, does this style benefit the world at war, and his quiet command has delivered some of the finest movies ever set in WWII.
 Regardless of the period or place, a constant is his enviable simplicity and how it is used to realize time-tested stories beautifully.
-Question is: How?
+The question is: How?

 Silence